Glama107/Tw1tt3r/README.md

 To use Tw1tt3r, you need to have the following installed:

--   PHP 7.3 or higher
+-   PHP 8.1 or higher
 -   Composer
--   Symfony 5.3 or higher
+-   Symfony 6.2 or higher
--   MySQL  or  PostgreSQL
+-   MySQL  or  PostgreSQL or SQLite

 To install Tw1tt3r, follow these steps: